portableant/vambot/README.md

 This script calls a random object from the collections with an image attached, constructs a tweet and sends it with the url for the record.

-To run this yourself, you will need to create a Twitter account and then an app after applying for a developer account.
-Once you have done that, set the secrets as required in the script under github settings > secrets.

-To set the frequency of the tweetbot, adapt the script in the workflows folder.
+## How to run this

+1. Create a Twitter account for your bot
+2. Sign up for a developer access with [Twitter](https://developer.twitter.com/en/apply-for-access)
+3. Fork this repo (or just copy the code into a new repo)
+4. Get your API keys from MapBox and Twitter and add them as [GitHub secrets](https://docs.github.com/en/actions/reference/encrypted-secrets) to your repo
+5. Edit variables retrieved from the api in the `vambot-tweet.R` file
+6. Adjust the `.github/workflows/vambot.yml` file to adjust [the cron schedule](https://crontab.guru/#10_*_*_*_*) if you want
+7. GitHub Actions will recognise the .yml file and execute the code on schedule

 ## License
 GPL V3